How does Dr. Dave create and post all of those videos online?

 People often ask how I make and post videos on this website, so I thought I would share the procedure with others that might be interested:

-- Shoot raw footage with an HD camcorder mounted in a 4-way adjustable tripod.
+- Shoot raw footage with a Canon VIXIA HFG10 HD (1920×1080) camcorder mounted in a 4-way adjustable tripod.
 For overhead shots, I either have the tripod fully or partially on the table, with the help of bar stools; otherwise, it stands on the floor.
 I often shoot multiple “takes” of the same shot because of missed shots, narration errors, bad lighting or camera views, etc.

 - Download the video from the camera to my PC through a USB interface.
-Video requires lots of disk space (about 3-4 MB/sec … that’s megabytes per second!).
+Video requires lots of disk space.

 - Use Pinnacle Studio to edit out the bad “takes” and trim the beginning and end of the best take.
 I also remove pauses and errors made (and later corrected) in the middle of a “take.”
 That’s why you sometimes see jumps in the middle of a clip.